eric-cc-su/full-stack-issues/README.md

 experiencing one of the really simple configuration issues that countless people have most likely experienced before.

+**Each Markdown file is a guide (e.g. django.md is the Django guide)**.
+If there are code examples that readers might find useful I will create directories to contain those.

-This is basically a reminder to myself for stupid things that I personally run into, so I might have left out some other issues that other developers or other configurations usually run into.
+This is basically a reminder to myself for stupid things that I personally run into, so I might have left out some other issues that other developers or other configurations experience.
 If you are a developer who would like to contribute, I would greatly appreciate your pull requests.

-Each Markdown file is a guide (e.g. django.md is the Django guide).
-If there are code examples that readers might find useful I will create directories to contain those.

 *This repo will continue to be updated as I find or remember more typical issues*